adrnd/xcross-feed/README.md

 # Quickstart Guide
 1. Clone the project from this repository.
+2. Clone the front-end from https://github.com/adrnd/xcross-frontend.git
-2. Create a free account for the [Twitter AIO API](https://rapidapi.com/viperscores-viperscores-default/api/twitter-aio) and note down the API host domain, API key and the RequestUri for the GET endpoint "Tweets by username".
+3. Create a free account for the [Twitter AIO API](https://rapidapi.com/viperscores-viperscores-default/api/twitter-aio) and note down the API host domain, API key and the RequestUri for the GET endpoint "Tweets by username".
    (other services which use the same format might use as well)

 ## Backend